abhigya-maskay/whisper-input-docs/architecture/decisions/005-local-whisper-model-integration.md

 ## Notes

 **Custom Python Wrapper (Linux):**
 The faster-whisper library is a Python API, not a standalone CLI tool.
-Rather than depending on unmaintained third-party CLI wrappers, we maintain a minimal Python script (`./scripts/whisper-transcribe.py`) in the project repository.
+Rather than depending on unmaintained third-party CLI wrappers, we install a minimal Python script at a fixed path (`/usr/local/lib/whisper-input/whisper-transcribe.py`).
 This wrapper:
 - Accepts command-line arguments (audio file, model, device, device index)
 - Uses the faster-whisper Python API
 - Outputs JSON with transcription text to stdout